-A couple of months ago, my friend Bryon Jordan, an IT Analyst/Project Manager in Louisville, KY, dropped me an email letting me know that his organization was deploying SharePoint, and he was seeking some recommended resources to help get up to speed on the platform.
+A couple of months ago, my friend Bryon Jordan, an IT Analyst/Project Manager in Louisville, KY, dropped me an email informing me that his organization was deploying SharePoint, and he was seeking some recommended resources to help get up to speed on the platform.
 Well, the other day, I heard from Bryon again, and this time he wanted to share an excellent nugget of SharePoint information that he’d discovered.
-I thought that Bryon’s discovery (and his telling of it) made for such a great SharePoint story that I wished the discovery had been my own so that I could blog it here … and then I realized, hey, it’s my blog, so if I want to invite a friend to share his own SharePoint Blank-esque tale of discovery in this space, there’s nothing stopping me from doing so, right?
+I thought that Bryon’s discovery (and his telling of it) made for such a great SharePoint story that I wished the discovery had been my own so that I could blog it here … and then I realized, hey, it’s my blog, so if I want to invite a friend to share his own SharePoint Blank-esque tale of discovery in this space, nothing is stopping me from doing so.
 And so, without further ado, I’m going to get out of Bryon’s way now and let him bring the knowledge…

 This was my query hitting the views in the SharePoint DB that turned up all sorts of information:

-select top 20 docs.Leafname, docstreams.* from docs
+Select the top 20 docs.Leafname, docstreams.* from docs

 INNER JOIN docstreams ON docs.ID = docstreams.ID